scullxbones/akka-persistence-mongo/README.md

  * Three projects, a core and two driver implementations.
 To use you must pull jars for both the common and one of the drivers:
    * common provides integration with Akka persistence, implementing the plugin API
-   * casbah provides an implementation against the casbah driver (ONLY FUNCTIONAL APPROACH CURRENTLY)
+   * casbah provides an implementation against the casbah driver
    * rxmongo provides an implementation against the ReactiveMongo driver (NOT FUNCTIONAL ATM)
  * The tests will automatically download mongodb via flapdoodle's embedded mongo utility, do not be alarmed :)

 ### Outstanding tasks:

- - DRY up circuit breaker usage
- - Finish implementation of RXMongo driver (currently blocked by the Akka version RxMongo uses, 2.2)
+ - Tracked in issue log

 ### What's new?

+#### 0.1.2
+ - Close out connection pool with actor system shutdown; should fix leaking connections for use case of reusing single JVM with multiple `ActorSystem`s; Fixes issue #12

 #### 0.1.1
  - Add support for authentication against Mongo (currently MONGO CR supported) - Issue #10